schnchoudhary/blog-website-sample/README.md

 # blog-website-sample
-This is the sample web site of blog public view.
+This is the sample web site of blogs but the public view.